8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "Compared to him, maybe," Jack said.
 "Why, does that bother you?"

 Daniel shrugged.
 "I guess not.
 Maybe a little.
 It was an odd conversation."
 He didn't think his parents would have liked his occasional tendency, accidental or not, to run into danger with a gun.
-Part of him thought they didn't have a right to tell him what he should or shouldn't be anymore, but he didn't like that part of him, either.
+Part of him thought they didn't have a right to tell him what he should or shouldn't be anymore, but he didn't always like that part of himself.

 A moment later, Jack said, "Well, you're really not.
 You're not in it for the rush.
 It's more of a...an unavoidable side effect for you."